MicrosoftDocs/connected-spaces/articles/shopper-analytics-summary-page.md

+---
+author: lkbryant-MSFT
+description: Learn how to view the Shopper analytics summary page in the Dynamics 365 Connected Store (public preview) web app to get insights on your store ms.author: labryan ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+title: View the Shopper analytics summary page in the Dynamics 365 Connected Store (public preview) web app ms.reviewer: v-brycho
+---

-# View the Shopper analytics summary page in Dynamics 365 Connected Store (public preview)
+# View the Shopper analytics summary page in the Dynamics 365 Connected Store (public preview) web app

 You can use the [**Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store web app to get insights on your retail store.
 The **Analytics** page includes insights for the **Shopper analytics**, **Display effectiveness**, and **Queue management** camera skill zones.
 This article focuses on the summary page for the **Shopper analytics** skill zone.